Privacy Policy

 Children’s Privacy

 Our Website and services are intended for general audiences and not for children under the age of 13.
 If We become aware that We have collected personal information (as defined by the Children’s Online Privacy Protection Act) from children under the age of 13, We will take reasonable steps to delete it as soon as practical.
-If You believe that a child under the age of 13 has provided us with personal information, please contact us as specified in the How to contact us section below.
+If you believe that a child under the age of 13 has provided us with personal information, please contact us as specified in the How to contact us section below.

 How to Contact Us

-If You have any questions regarding our privacy practices, You may contact us by email at privacy@venablesbell.com and legal@venablesbell.com; by mail at Venables Bell + Partners, 201 Post Street Ste 500, San Francisco, CA 94108, attn: Legal Department.
+If you have any questions regarding our privacy practices, you may contact us by email at privacy@venablesbell.com and legal@venablesbell.com; by mail at Venables Bell + Partners, 201 Post Street Ste 500, San Francisco, CA 94108, attn: Legal Department.

 Change of Policy

-We reserve the right to make changes to this Privacy Policy at any time; in which case, We will post such changes on the Website.
-Your continued use of the Site following the posting of any changes to this Privacy Policy means you accept such changes.
+We reserve the right to make changes to this Policy at any time; in which case, We will post such changes on the Website.
+Your continued use of the Site following the posting of any changes to this Policy means you accept such changes.

 CALIFORNIA CONSUMERS ONLY: Your California Privacy Rights

-This Privacy Rights Act Notice (“Notice”) provides additional information to California residents whose Personal Information is collected by us pursuant to California law, including the California Consumer Privacy Act (“CCPA”), as amended by the California Privacy Rights Act (“CPRA”).
+This California Notice (“Notice”) provides additional information to California residents whose Personal Information is collected by us pursuant to California law, including the California Consumer Privacy Act (“CCPA”), as amended by the California Privacy Rights Act (“CPRA”).
 If you are not a California resident, this Notice does not apply to you.
 Please review our Privacy Policy (“Policy”) above for more information.
 Any capitalized terms undefined in this Notice have the same definition as the Policy.

 PERSONAL INFORMATION COLLECTED, SOLD OR SHARED